 SH: And I highly recommend that they do.
 I’ll put a link to the book and to your relevant websites on the blog post where I embed this podcast.

 Listen, Max, thanks again.
 It’s really been a pleasure talking to you.

 MT: Thank you, Sam.
 It’s been an honor and a pleasure.
 Thanks.

 SH: Until next time.

 If you enjoyed this podcast, there are several ways you can support it.
 You can leave reviews on iTunes or Stitcher or wherever you happen to listen to it.
 You can share it on social media with your friends.
 You can discuss it on your own blog or podcast, or you can support it directly, and there are two ways you can do this.
-You can leave a donation through my website at samharris.org/donate, or you can try a membership at Audible, the world’s leading source of audiobooks, at audibletrial.com/samharris.
+You can support the Waking Up podcast through my website at samharris.org/support, or you can try a membership at Audible, the world’s leading source of audiobooks, at audibletrial.com/samharris.